-A quality music streamer will give you the best possible sound if you're wedded to your streaming service and you've binned off your CDs.
-Whether you get your tunes from Spotify or Tidal or have them stored on a hard drive, we've found the best music streamers to take the hassle out of the hunt.
+Whether you get your tunes from Spotify or Tidal, or have them stored on a hard drive, we've found the best music streamers to take the hassle out of the hunt.

-With the cheapest budget model coming in at just £35, the question is: can you really afford not to add streaming to your system?
+Even the cheapest budget models now boast excellent performance, so the question is: can you really afford not to add streaming to your system?

 The lack of a display is a bit of a bugbear, and the presets integration could do with some work.
 But those minor quibbles aside, this is a superb and affordable way to implement streaming into your system without compromising on sonic quality.